Search

 Description

-Designed and written as a practical workplace training and reference tool.
-This 150-page pocket guide is filled with clear-language text including safety tips, charts, diagrams, checklists and illustrations.
+Designed and written as a practical workplace training and reference tool, this 156-page pocket guide is filled with clear-language text including safety tips, charts, diagrams, checklists and illustrations.

 Objectives

-• identify possible causes plan remedial actions to eliminate or control IAQ problems
+• Plan remedial actions to eliminate or control IAQ issues

-• understand your rights and responsibilities as given in the occupational health and safety legislation
+• Understand your rights and responsibilities under occupational health and safety legislation

 Scope

-• adequate rate of fresh outdoor air supply
+• An adequate rate of fresh outdoor air supply

-• workstation design that promotes the physical and mental well-being of workers
+• A workstation design that promotes the physical and mental well-being of workers

 Target Audience

-This guide is intended for non-industrial indoor workplaces which include offices, meeting facilities, schools, health care facilities and stores.
-It is an ideal work companion for managers, building management, maintenance staff, occupational health nurses, industrial hygienists, building designers, interior designers, engineers and health care professionals.
+This guide is intended for non-industrial indoor workplaces which include offices, meeting facilities, and stores.
+It is an ideal work companion for employers, facility or property managers, maintenance staff, occupational health nurses, occupational hygienists, health and safety committees, and professionals working in heating, ventilation, and air conditioning (HVAC).

 Each publication produced by CCOHS undergoes several stages of review.
 As part of this review, representatives from government, employers, and labour are requested to comment on draft copies of CCOHS documents for technical accuracy and readability.